DeckThemes/DeckThemes-Docs/docs/Submission.md

 - Music from other console firmware menus\*
 - Other exceptions made by the development team

-!> Console firmware music must still be approved by repository maintainers.
+!!! danger "Console firmware music must still be approved by repository maintainers.
 Music that is unlikely to be used by anyone but the author and music from first-party applications (ex.
-Wii Shop, Nintendo eShop) may be denied.
+Wii Shop, Nintendo eShop) may be denied."

-# Submitting a Theme or Pack
+## Submitting a Theme or Pack
 DeckThemes supports 3 ways to [submit a Theme or Pack](https://deckthemes.com/submit/)

-## Git (Preferred)
+### Git (Preferred)
 *Supported by CSS Loader and Audio Loader*

 To submit a theme via git, 3 fields need to be filled in: